 The requesting party is responsible for obtaining signatures on the petition form and returning it to the City of Monroe Engineering Department.
 The number of valid signatures must equal or exceed 75% of the total number of residents of the study area.
 If the number of valid signatures “FOR” the installation of the speed cushions exceeds or is equal to 75% of the population of the study area, Police, Fire, and EMS will be contacted for recommendations.

-The Transportation Committee can waive the petition requirement and can order installations based on a public need to protect the general welfare and safety of Monroe citizens.
+The Public Safety Committee can waive the petition requirement and can order installations based on a public need to protect the general welfare and safety of Monroe citizens.

 Request for Speed Cushions Speed Cushion Brochure